rh569/advent-of-code-2023/readme.md

 **--- Day 11: Cosmic Expansion ---**

 Thought today was going to be based on cellular automata at first; still enjoyed both parts.
 The part 2 solution evaded me due to a calculation error with how I was expanding the space.
 Tidied up and DRYed out before pushing.

+**--- Day 12: Hot Springs ---**

+Only done part 1 so far.
+Solution is well organised and fairly readable, but unoptimised both in terms of generating permutations that are trivially invalid and by doing a lot of Vec cloning where I imagine proper knowledge of Rust would point to a better approach.
+Will have to think on how to reduce part 2, given that for some of the more unknown records, the number of permutations is just absurdly large (~2^79).